Also called bam, bamtree, hackmatack, tacamahac poplar and tacamahaca.

 🗺 today + with climate change (eastern 🇺🇸 USA).

-In the West and South of this range, balsam poplar overlaps with a very-closely related sister-species
+In the West and South of this range, this tree overlaps with a very-closely related sister-species

 ◼︎ black cottonwood Populus trichocarpa,